Why Your Amigurumi Looks Weird: A Crochet Pattern Autopsy

 CORRECTIVE SURGERY: 3 WAYS TO SAVE A PROJECT WITHOUT FROGGING

-If a color change looks jagged or a limb connection looks messy, do not rip it out.
-Crochet a row of slip stitches right on top of the fabric (surface crochet) along the ugly seam.
-It looks like a decorative border or a collar, but it is actually a strategic cover-up.
+Method 2: The Surface Slip Stitch Seam Cover.
+If a color change looks jagged or a limb attachment line appears messy, do not rip it out.
+Work a row of surface slip stitches directly onto the fabric along the seam line.
+This covers the uneven loops and makes the connection look like an intentional decorative border or collar.

 FREQUENTLY ASKED QUESTIONS ABOUT AMIGURUMI MECHANICS